mlcommons/inference_policies/submission_checklist.md

 - [ ] Treating beams in a beam search differently.
 For example, employing different precision for different beams
 - [ ] Changing the number of beams per beam search relative to the reference
+- [ ] Incorporating explicit statistical information about the performance or accuracy sets
+- [ ] Techniques that take advantage of upsampled images.
+- [ ] Techniques that only improve performance when there are identical samples in a query.
 - [ ] None of the above

 Is the submission congruent with all relevant MLPerf rules?